helfo2/pong/README.md

 ## Summary
 This  project implements a distributed Pong game.
 Pong was the first profitable videogame in history, released by Atari in 1972.
 It is a sports game in 2-dimensions simulating table tennis.
 The player controls a paddle (vertical bar) moving it vertically in the left side of the screen, and competes with the computer or other player which controls the second paddle in the opposite side.
-Both players use their paddles to hi the puck (ball) and send it to the other side of the table.
+Both players use their paddles to hi the ball and send it to the other side of the table.

-You will find work on latency, collision detection in the graphics structure and game development logic.
+You will find work on latency, collision detection in the graphics structure and game development logic to fullfill those requirements.

 ## Features